-And if you are wondering if it is worth making pita bread at home, the answer for me is very simple.
-Nothing compares to the smell of some fragrant, warm, golden fresh homemade pita bread!
-So trust me, after you make this easy traditional Greek pitta bread recipe, you will never go for the store version again!
+And if you are wondering if it is worth making pita bread at home, the answer for me is very simple!
+Nothing compares to the smell of some fragrant, warm, golden brown, fresh, homemade pita bread!
+Trust me, after you make this easy traditional Greek pitta bread recipe, you will never buy the store version again!

 Homemade Pita bread recipe – A traditional Greek delight